 Excise tax must be paid at the time processed:

 - Credit cards are not accepted for paying excise-checks, cash, and money order only.

-- Effective as of June 27, 2013, payment made by check must be limited to one check per transaction.
+- Payment made by check must be limited to one check per transaction.

-- Pay the excise tax and petition the Department of Revenue (DOR) by email for a refund request: a written predetermination from the DOR.
+When excise staff determines a transaction is taxable and you disagree you must pay the excise tax and petition the Department of Revenue (DOR) by email for a refund request, or provide us with a written predetermination from the DOR.